Guide

 5. Caches the title, description, image, and final preview layout.

-That last step is why this feels broken.
+The cache step is why this feels broken.
 You can fix the tag, refresh your browser, and still see the old preview in Facebook.
 Facebook is not looking at your browser.
 It is reusing its cached copy of the preview.

 Why the Browser Test Lies